logo

 • Very similar to: Seneca III

-Best for:
+Best for

-Piper Seneca V: The Flagship
+Piper Seneca V: the flagship

-• Introduced: 1997 – Present
+• Introduced: 1997 to present

 • Engines: Continental TSIO-360-RB (220 hp with automatic wastegates)